BeardOverflow/msi-ec/README.md

     - left: windows key goes to the left, function key goes to the right
     - right: windows key goes to the right, function key goes to the left

-- `/sys/devices/platform/msi-ec/battery_mode`
-  - Description: This entry allows changing the battery mode for health purposes.
-  - Access: Read, Write
-  - Valid values:
-    - max: best for mobility.
-Charge the battery to 100% all the time
-    - medium: balanced.
-Charge the battery when under 70%, stop at 80%
-    - min: best for battery.
-Charge the battery when under 50%, stop at 60%

 - `/sys/devices/platform/msi-ec/cooler_boost`
   - Description: This entry allows enabling the cooler boost function.
 It provides powerful cooling capability by boosting the airflow.
   - Access: Read, Write